 Ethnomusicology students must successfully pass an exam in two foreign languages, one of which must be a language relevant to the student’s fieldwork/research.

 Ordinarily all work for the master’s degree is done in residence on the Davis campus.
-However, with the consent of the graduate adviser and the dean of Graduate Studies, some work taken elsewhere may be credited toward the degree.
+However, with the consent of the graduate advisor and the dean of Graduate Studies, some work taken elsewhere may be credited toward the degree.
 The limit for such transfer credit is six units from another institution or up to one-half of the unit requirement if earned from another campus of the University of California, provided the units were not used in satisfaction of the requirements for another degree.
 Students may transfer up to 12 units of work from the Concurrent Courses program offered by University Extension.

 Candidates are required to present and successfully defend a dissertation in a final public oral examination.
 The doctoral dissertation is to be an original and significant contribution to the field of musical scholarship.
 The dissertation is supervised by the faculty and approved by a committee named by the Graduate Division.
 The final copies should conform to the requirements described by the Office of Graduate Studies.